Easy Vegan Quiche 2 Ways

 Bacon Shallot Quiche

-1 bottle of JUST Egg, cold and shaken well
+- 1 bottle JUST Egg, cold and shaken well

 Instructions